Yonathan Daza Player Props: Rockies vs. Nationals

-On Thursday, Yonathan Daza (coming off going 2-for-4 with a double) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be Josiah Gray.
-First pitch is at 4:10 PM ET.
+On Friday, Yonathan Daza (on the back of going 0-for-3) and the Colorado Rockies face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 8:40 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4 with a double) against the Dodgers.
+He had a hitless performance in his last game (0-for-3) against the Nationals.

 Yonathan Daza Game Info & Props vs. the Nationals